top of page

 Devastation Inc.

-General Skandor Akbar managed virtually all of the top heels that passed through World Class Championship Wrestling in the 1980s and 1990s under the name Devastation Inc. Members of the revolving-door group over the years included Kamala, Dick Murdoch, King Kong Bundy, Abdullah The Butcher, Cactus Jack and Steve Austin.
+General Skandor Akbar managed most of the heels that passed through World Class Championship Wrestling in the 1980s and 1990s under the name Devastation Inc. Members of the revolving-door group over the years included Kamala, Dick Murdoch, King Kong Bundy, Abdullah The Butcher, Cactus Jack and Steve Austin.

 18.